Last Updated on April 25, 2023

 Think you’re ready to get one of these big boys?
 Remember, as gentle and calm as they are, Kangal dogs are not for everyone.

 This handy checklist will help you determine if you’re really prepared for such a powerful dog.

 Are you the right owner for a Kangal dog breed?

 Getting a dog of this size is a big decision, no pun intended.
 A strong breed like the Kangal will thrive with an owner that can meet these criteria:

 - I have owned big dogs before.

-- I have a wide-open backyard or enough space for a high-energy dog to move freely.
+- I have a wide-open backyard or enough space for a moderate-energy dog to move freely.